Modi says India self-reliant on COVID-19 vaccines as 1 million inoculated

 India, known as the pharmaceutical capital of the world, has gifted vaccines to neighbours and partners such as Bangladesh, Nepal, Bhutan, Seychelles, Mauritius and the Maldives.
 It is starting commercial shipments to Brazil and Morocco on Friday.

-The South Asian country’s own vaccination drive kicked off with 30 million healthcare and other front-line workers first in the queue, followed by about 270 million people older than 50 or deemed at high-risk because of pre-existing medical conditions.
+India’s own vaccination drive kicked off with 30 million healthcare and other frontline workers first in the queue, followed by about 270 million people older than 50 or deemed at high-risk because of pre-existing medical conditions.

 That puts 70-year-old Modi in the second category.
-He reiterated the sequence would be followed but no made reference to when exactly he would take the inoculation.
+He reiterated the sequence would be followed but no made reference to when exactly he would be vaccinated.

 India, a country of 1.35 billion people, has so far reported 10.63 million COVID-19 cases - the highest after the United States - with 153,032 deaths.

-The health ministry says India inoculated more people on its first day than the United States, Britain or France.
-Still, it has been urging more frontline people to come forward to take the shots as only a handful of states have been able to meet their daily targets.
+The health ministry said India inoculated more people on its first day than the United States, Britain or France.
+Still, it has been urging more frontline workers to come forward to take the shots as only a handful of states have been able to meet their daily targets.

 Some doctors have expressed doubt about the Bharat Biotech vaccine, which was given approval for emergency use without efficacy data from late-stage clinical trials.
 The government says it is safe and effective.